 What happens to my initial Bitcoin contribution at the end?

-The initial deposit facilitates the upside split.
 At the time of payoff (sale, refinance, or maturity), the Bitcoin is liquidated.
 If you are a Diamond member, 50% of the total value (Initial Deposit + Growth) is attributed to your loan balance.
 This effectively uses your Bitcoin to wipe out your mortgage principal.

 What if I sell the property or refinance early?